API Documentation

 .applyIndicators(code, opts?)

-On a glyph handle, replaces all existing indicators with the given code. code is required (throws if missing; use clearIndicators() to remove).
+On a glyph handle, sets the glyph's indicators to the given code.
 Semantic indicators are preserved unless the new code includes one or { stripSemantic: true } is passed:

 builder.glyph(0).applyIndicators('B86');